 - Employees’ travel must be organised to meet Parliamentary, electorate or official business requirements, not personal requirements.

-- Employees planning to include a personal stopover in their travel must book their travel arrangements through the travel services provider and establish whether any additional costs will be incurred by including a personal stopover.
+- After receiving approval from the employing Member, employees planning to include a personal stopover in their travel must book their travel arrangements through the travel services provider and establish whether any additional costs will be incurred by including a personal stopover.
 Where there is a cost difference, e.g. between the flight booked and a direct flight or throughfare as appropriate, the employee must pay the cost difference to the travel service provider at the time of booking.
 To determine whether additional costs have been incurred, the comparison must be between fares of the same class.

 - Travel and personal stopovers must not be undertaken outside of the arrangements in the travel determination or the full cost of the fares will be recovered.

-- Cost recovery action will be sought by the Independent Parliamentary Expenses Authority (IPEA) if it is determined that a personal benefit has been obtained or a personal stopover, outside of the arrangements in the travel determination, has occurred during the course of approved travel.
+- Cost recovery action will be sought by IPEA if it is determined that a personal benefit has been obtained or a personal stopover, outside of the arrangements in the travel determination, has occurred during the course of approved travel.
 The employee will be liable for the entire cost of the fare between the point of departure and the final destination.

 Class of travel